-- a carbon intensity target lower than benchmark and - targeting an ESG rating better than or equal to benchmark.
+- a carbon intensity target lower than benchmark - targeting an ESG rating better than or equal to benchmark - promotes good governance including social factors

-Binary exclusions are applied to exclude the particular areas of investment related to the UN Global Compact, Norges Bank Investment Management (NBIM), State Owned Enterprises (SOE), Weapons, Tobacco, Gambling, Thermal Coal, Oil & Gas and Electricity Generation.
+Binary exclusions are also applied to exclude the particular areas of investment related to UN Global Compact, Controversial Weapons, Tobacco Manufacturing and Thermal Coal.
 These screening criteria apply in a binding manner and on an ongoing basis.